codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     $builder->insert();
     // Produces: INSERT INTO mytable (`name`) VALUES ('{$name}')

-If you use multiple function called they will be assembled properly based on whether you are doing an insert or an update::
+If you use multiple method called they will be assembled properly based on whether you are doing an insert or an update::

     $builder->set('name', $name);